plentymarkets/docs-raw/plentyInterface/Listing.md

 ## Contracts<a name="listing_info_contracts"></a>
 ### ListingMarketInfoRepositoryContract<a name="listing_contracts_listingmarketinforepositorycontract"></a>

 The ListingMarketInfoRepositoryContract is the interface for the listing market info repository.
-This interface allows you to get a information about one or many listing markets.
+This interface allows you to get information about one or many listing markets.

 #### Namespace